fanglab/nanodisco/README.md

 singularity build --sandbox nd_example nanodisco.sif # Create a writable container (directory) named nd_example
 singularity run --no-home -w nd_example              # Start an interactive shell to use nanodisco, type `exit` to leave
 ```
 The image retrieved from [Singularity Hub] with `singularity pull` (nanodisco.sif) is already build and can be reused at will.
 Containers build with those instructions are writable meaning that results from nanodisco analysis can be retrieve when the container is not running.
+Outputs for the following commands can be found at `./path/to/nd_example/home/nanodisco`.

 ### Methylation typing and fine mapping
 **Goal:** Identify the specific type (6mA, 5mC or 4mC, namely *typing*) of a methylation motif, and identify specific position within the motif is methylated (namely *fine mapping*).
 Detailed method is described in the preprint.